PoliticsDamage: 8/10confirmeddied-suddenlycovid-misinformationantisemitismextreme-rhetoric

 Died Suddenly: Debunked Vaccine Documentary

-His most widely distributed work was the documentary "Died Suddenly," released in November 2022.
-The film claimed that COVID-19 vaccines were causing mass deaths, presenting a collection of anecdotes, misattributed footage, and debunked claims in a format designed to look like a serious investigative documentary.
-Medical professionals, fact-checkers, and journalists systematically dismantled its claims, identifying footage of unrelated deaths presented as vaccine injuries, statistical manipulations, and connections fabricated from coincidence.
-Despite thorough debunking, the film was viewed tens of millions of times, seeding vaccine skepticism far beyond the audience of Peters's show.
+His most widely distributed work was the documentary "Died Suddenly," released in November 2022, which claimed that COVID-19 vaccines were causing widespread deaths.
+Medical professionals, fact-checkers, and journalists identified numerous problems with the film's claims, including footage of unrelated deaths presented as vaccine injuries, statistical misrepresentations, and unsupported causal connections.
+Despite these critiques, the film received tens of millions of views.
+Peters maintained that the film raised legitimate questions about vaccine safety that were being suppressed by mainstream institutions.

 Incidents